CINSU

 Figure 1: A simple visual description of some of the key steps in the CI methodology

-CI has been applied in many different situations to accomplish many different goals, including mediating peacebuilding in protracted conflicts (Broome, 2006; 2017), improving Tribal governance process in Native American communities (Broome, 1995a, 1995b; Broome & Christakis, 1988; Broome & Cromer, 1991), developing a national well-being measurement framework (Hogan et al., 2015), mobilising communities across Europe in response to marine sustainability challenges (Domegan et al., 2016), understanding the nature and causes of sabotage in the University Sector (Wallace et al., 2018), understanding and overcoming barriers to the design of personalised nutrition products and services for older adults (Hogan, Harney, & Walsh, 2017), and training facilitators (Broome & Fulbright, 1995).
+CI has been applied in many different situations to accomplish many different goals, including mediating peacebuilding in protracted conflicts (Broome, 2006; 2017), improving Tribal governance process in Native American communities (Broome, 1995a, 1995b; Broome & Christakis, 1988; Broome & Cromer, 1991), developing a national well-being measurement framework (Hogan et al., 2015), mobilising communities across Europe in response to marine sustainability challenges (Domegan et al., 2016), understanding the nature and causes of sabotage in the University Sector (Wallace et al., 2018), understanding and overcoming barriers to the design of personalised nutrition products and services for older adults (Hogan, Harney, & Walsh, 2017), enhancing the implementation and sustainability of fundamental movement skills training (Ma et al., 2021), and training facilitators (Broome & Fulbright, 1995).
+ISM can also be very useful as a research tool (see Razzante et al., 2023), and IM is one amongst a set of methods that students can learn to apply in the broader context of Education for Collective Intelligence.

 Within the local University context where CINSU was established in 2018, project work has focused on: